-- The amount of bandwidth that is being allocated for the traffic that is being allowed under this new ACL Class can also be limited.
-To do this, enter the bandwidth amount that you want to allocate for the traffic in the entry field under Police Rate (1-1000000Kbps) (see Figure 102). - 2.
-To allow certain amount of bursting in the traffic enter the maximum number of bytes that are allowed in a single continuous burst, under Burst (1-20000 Bytes).
+1. The amount of bandwidth that is being allocated for the traffic that is being allowed under this new ACL Class can also be limited.
+To do this, enter the bandwidth amount that you want to allocate for the traffic in the text entry boxes in the Attach Class Map to Policy Rate section (see Figure 80).